NEST: Neural Estimation by Sequential Testing: Dataset of synthetic psychometric functions

 \paragraph{\ac{NV2D}} This function was introduced by \citet{OwenEtAl2021} and defined as

 where $\Phi(\cdot)$ is the standard Gaussian \ac{CDF}.

 \ac{NV2D} represents a general 2D psychometric function and was used by \citet{OwenEtAl2021} and \citet{LethamEtAl2022} to test the accuracy of their Gaussian process methods, so we include this function as a common testbed.
+It also provides a good benchmark on a relatively simple, well-defined synthetic psychometric function compared to more complex functions such as DN2D and SIN2D.

 \paragraph{\ac{ON2D}} \citet{DubnoEtAl2013} defined a number of well-known empirical audiometric functions, one of which is the \ac{ON2D} function.
 It has a relatively constant value with only slight upward and downward deviations (Figure~\ref{fig:2D_ground_truths}).